MiguelCardoso19/JavaDeck/README.md

 ## Technologies Used:

-- Java;
+- Java
-- Socket Programming;
+- Socket Programming
-- Threading.
+- Threading

 ## How to Play: